Ethernal-Tech/apex-web/cardano-api/README.md

         --vector-socket-path "<socket path for vector network>" \
         --vector-ttl-slot-inc <ttl slot increment for vector> \
         --logs-path "<path to where logs will be stored>" \
+        --utxo-cache-timeout <how long should utxos be locked> \
         --api-port <port at which API should run> \
         --api-keys "<api key 1>" \
         --api-keys "<api key 2>"